MichaelHatherly/AnonymousTypes.jl/docs/src/index.md

 ## Installation

-This package is unregistered and so must be installing using `Pkg.clone`
+This package is unregistered and so must be installed using `Pkg.clone`

 ```julia
 Pkg.clone("https://github.com/MichaelHatherly/AnonymousTypes.jl")